Veda1809/pes_asic_class/README.md

 ## RISCV GCC Compiler and Dissemble

-Using the riscv gcc compiler, we compiled the C program.
++ Using the riscv gcc compiler, we compiled the C program.

 `riscv64-unknown-elf-gcc -O1 -mabi=lp64 -march=rv64i -o sum1ton.o sum1ton.c`

-Using `ls -ltr sum1ton.c`, we can check that the object file is created.
++ Using `ls -ltr sum1ton.c`, we can check that the object file is created.

-To get the dissembled ALP code for the C program,
++ To get the dissembled ALP code for the C program,

 `riscv64-unknown-elf-objdump -d sum1ton.o | less` .

-In order to view the main section, type
++ In order to view the main section, type
-`/main`.
+   - `/main`
+   - press ENTER
+   - press `n` to search next occurance
+   -  press `N` to search for previous occurance

-Here, since we used -O1 optimisation, the number of instructions are 15.
++ Here, since we used -O1 optimisation, the number of instructions are 15.

 <img width="453" alt="image" src="https://github.com/Veda1809/pes_asic_class/assets/142098395/98843b92-0beb-4bfc-ba4b-1dac5c93ed3c">

-When we use -Ofast optimisation, we can see that the number of instructions have been reduced to 12.
++ When we use -Ofast optimisation, we can see that the number of instructions have been reduced to 12.

 <img width="422" alt="image" src="https://github.com/Veda1809/pes_asic_class/assets/142098395/3eb7afcd-0645-4340-bcac-ae2dc3258ce3">

    - -Onumber : level of optimisation required
    - -mabi : specifies the ABI (Application Binary Interface) to be used during code generation according to the requirements
    - -march : specifies target architecture

-In order to view the different options available for these fields, use the following commands
++ In order to view the different options available for these fields, use the following commands

  go to the directory where riscv64-unkonwn-elf is present

   - -O1 : ``` riscv64-unkonwn-elf --help=optimizer```
   - -mabi : ```riscv64-unknown-elf-gcc --target-help```
   - -march : ```riscv64-unknown-elf-gcc --target-help```

-For different instances,
-- use the command ```riscv64-unknown-elf-objdump -d 1_to_N.o | less```
-- use ``` /instance``` to search for an instance
-- press ENTER
-- press ```n``` to search next occurance
-- press ```N``` to search for previous occurance.
++ To quit:
   - use ```esc :q``` to quit

 ## Spike Simulation and Debug

-`spike pk sum1ton.o` is used to check whether the instructions produced are right to give the correct output.
++ `spike pk sum1ton.o` is used to check whether the instructions produced are right to give the correct output.

 <img width="523" alt="image" src="https://github.com/Veda1809/pes_asic_class/assets/142098395/2fa7d825-102f-41ed-b9e6-a31c2417cb22">

-`spike -d pk sum1ton.c` is used for debugging.
++ `spike -d pk sum1ton.c` is used for debugging.

-The contents of the registers can also be viewed.
++ The contents of the registers can also be viewed.

 <img width="317" alt="image" src="https://github.com/Veda1809/pes_asic_class/assets/142098395/be6fcaa9-ab93-46e0-8da3-7b8056d09f0c">

    - press ENTER : to show the first line and successive ENTER to show successive lines
    - reg 0 a2 : to check content of register a2 0th core
    - q : to quit the debug process

 # Integer Number Representation